-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, a game-to-movie conversion that definitely didn't get its own line of Happy Meal toys.
 Still, can't be worse than Lara Croft: The Cradle of Life.

 Tomb Raider unsurprisingly has more than most, from Erotic Raider, which is apparently a rebranded parody of The Mummy, to something called Jewel Raider: Tomb Raper.
 How unpleasant.
-There's also a short video clip of someone dressed as Lara on a bus that goes round the web every year or so, notable mostly for the fact that she's apparently wearing her T-Shirt over a rucksack, and a brand new one out this month simply called Tomb Raider XXX.
+There's also a short video clip of someone dressed as Lara on a bus that goes round the web every year or so, notable mostly for the fact that she's apparently wearing her t-shirt over a rucksack, and one simply called Tomb Raider XXX.
 I could link to some of these, but obviously I'm not going to.
 Instead, enjoy this YouTube friendly clip of Ron Jeremy in "Super Hornio Bros".

 Womb Raider is probably the most infamous though, mostly because it uses one of the pun names that has haunted the series ever since it was released.
 How it compares to its competitors, I neither know nor care.
 They may offer amazing, exciting and hilarious spins on their source material, but I doubt it.